Skip to content

 Indie Shuffle

-Indie shuffle is a platform that matches up new music from independent artists and bands with users.
+Indie Shuffle is a platform that matches up new music from independent artists and bands with users.
 It also provides a list of songs that have been covered by popular artists.
 This allows the user to listen to the original song side by side with the cover version and decide which they prefer.
 The app also offers a variety of features, such as comparing and rating music.
 It is a great way to discover indie music.

 One of the most popular indie music blogs is The Line of Best Fit.
 This UK-based site has been around for over a decade and is regarded as one of the world’s most trusted voices for music discovery, read by millions of fans every month in search of their next favorite band.
 The site has to-the-point track features, videos and quick reviews.
 The website also hosts a ton of concert reviews, mainly rock shows.